Fitting to magnetic forces improves the reliability of magnetic Moment Tensor Potentials: Results and Discussion

 Once we included a magnetic force optimization in the objective function (Eq.~\eqref{eq:loss_func}), we are required to select an optimal weight for fitting to magnetic forces.
 To determine the optimal $w_t$ value we fix the rest of the weights $w_e = 1$, $w_f = 0.01$ ~\AA$^2$, and $w_s = 0.001$.
 Such choice for energy, force, and stress weights is motivated by the previous works where these values were used to accurately fit both non-magnetic and magnetic MTP \cite{novikov2020mlip,Novikov2022-mMTP,Kotykhov2023-cDFT-mMTP}.
 We further train mMTPs with different magnetic force weights in the range from $10^{-4} ~\mu_B^2$ to $10^1 ~\mu_B^2$ and with $N_{\psi} =2$ (415 parameters).
 We use 5-fold cross-validation to verify the quality of the fitted potentials.
 The results are represented in Fig.~\ref{ValidErrorsForDifferentWeights}.

 From Fig.~\ref{ValidErrorsForDifferentWeights} we can observe a decrease of root mean square error (RMSE) for energy with the increase of magnetic force weight up to $w_t = 0.1 ~\mu_B^2$.
 The errors for forces and stress components rise monotonously with the increase of $w_t$.
 At the same time, magnetic force errors expectedly decrease when $w_t$ is higher.
 Analyzing the obtained results we suggest 0.1 $\mu_B^2$ to be an optimal weight for magnetic forces, as it provides minimal energy errors while force and stress errors are still acceptable.
+Additionally, as it is seen in Fig.~\ref{ValidErrorsForDifferentWeights}, fitting and validation errors are close to each other, i.e., the training set was constructed correctly.
+We further fit mMTPs on the entire training set.